 SUNDAY, JUNE 9:

-7:30pm: Cuerpx Tierra: video program: Beatriz Albuquerque, Nicole Goodwin, Nina Isabelle, David Ian Bellows/Griess, performance by Janet X
+7:30pm: Cuerpx Tierra: video program: Beatriz Albuquerque, Nicole Goodwin, Nina Isabelle, David Ian Bellows/Griess, live performance by Janet

 MONDAY, JUNE 10:

-7pm: Movement Mentalities: moderated public thinktanks on (individual and social) embodiment of movement(s), motivations, mentalities, and motilities
+7pm: Movement Mentalities: Public thinktanks on (individual and social) embodiment of movement(s), motivations, mentalities, and motilities.
+Moderators: Katherine Simóne Reynolds, Gavin Kroeber, Shira Berkowitz

 TUESDAY, JUNE 11:

 6pm-9pm: Food systems potluck!
-Chefs/cooks of the co-operative diner and local food justice organizations will speak to how their dishes were sourced and made.
+Chefs/cooks of the co-operative diner and local food justice organizers as well as any others who deeply consider their food systems entanglements are invited to bring a dish and speak to how these dishes were sourced and made.
 (Bring food to share or suggested donation $5)

 WEDNESDAY, JUNE 12:

-6pm-completion (come and go at any time throughout the day): Marathon reading performance, organized by Jessica Baran and Nathaniel Farrell.
-Food available.
+6pm-completion (come and go at any time throughout): Marathon community reading of C.D.
+Wright’s Casting Deep Shade (Copper Canyon Press, 2019), organized by Jessica Baran and Nathaniel Farrell.
+Food available in the diner.

 THURSDAY, JUNE 13:

-6pm-10pm: Performances by Michael Allen, Simone Johnson, and Shawn Escarciga.
-Food available.
+7pm: Performances by Michael Allen, Simone Johnson, and Shawn Escarciga.

 FRIDAY, JUNE 14: